CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/new_item.png)

-1. Search for **Eventhouse(1)** and Select the **Eventhouse(2)** option from store data .
+1. Search for **Eventhouse(1)** and Select the **Eventhouse(2)** option from *Store data* .
 As we have talked about this can be viewed  similarly to a Lakehouse in that we can store data but this Eventhouse is focused around real time data.

     ![](media/eventhouse-1.png)